TypeScriptADK-TS

 });

-// Record agent duration
+// Record how long the agent took

 telemetryService.recordAgentDuration(1500, {

-agentName: "my-agent",
+agentName: "research-agent",

 environment: "production",